LapTQ/IT4343E_OCR/README.md

 ## Install

 The repository comes with Pytorch `.pth` weights, so your machine should have Git Large File already installed before cloning, or else the `.pth` weights might be broken and the program will crash.
-Following this guide to install Git Large File.
+Follow this guide to install Git Large File:
 ```
 curl -s https://packagecloud.io/install/repositories/github/git-lfs/script.deb.sh | sudo bash
 sudo apt-get install git-lfs